Basis-Independent Spectral Methods for Non-linear Optical Response in Arbitrary Tight-binding Models: Numerical results

 Our formalism does not rely on translation invariance, and so may be used to study disordered systems.
-To show this, we now introduce to h-BN a simple model for disorder by letting each atomic site have a random local energy taken from a uniform distribution $\left[-W/2,W/2\right]$ (Anderson disorder \citep{PhysRev.109.1492}):
+To show this, we now introduce to gapped graphene a simple model for disorder by letting each atomic site have a random local energy taken from a uniform distribution $\left[-W/2,W/2\right]$ (Anderson disorder \citep{PhysRev.109.1492}):

 where $\boldsymbol{R}$ is the position of the unit cell and $\sigma$ labels the atoms inside each unit cell.
-The presence of disorder is expected to smooth out the sharp features of the photoconductivity.
+The presence of disorder is expected to smooth out the sharp features of the optical response.
 As disorder increases, we should see a decrease in conductivity due to Anderson localization.
-This is the exact behavior that is seen in Figure \ref{Anderson disorder} where we plot the photoconductivity of h-BN in the presence of Anderson disorder of varying strength.
-Some fluctuations exist at the features, which are expected to disappear as the system size increases.
+This is the exact behavior that is seen in Figure \ref{Anderson disorder} where we plot the photogalvanic effect in gapped graphene in the presence of Anderson disorder of varying strength.
+Some fluctuations exist at the features, which are expected to disappear as the system size approaches the thermodynamic limit.

 As expected, the introduction of Anderson disorder produces a broadening of the sharp features of the nonlinear optical conductivity.
 This broadening also means that there will be a larger response to the external electric field at frequencies smaller than the gap.